alan-turing-institute/data-safe-haven/processes/provider-overview.md

 At Tier 2, the most significant risks are "workaround breach" and the risk of mistakenly believing data is robustly pseudonymised, when in fact re-identification might be possible.

+#### Relationships to other classification schemes

+Almost all data at the baseline UK government OFFICIAL classification is likely to be Tier 2, as well as a large proportion of data at the OFFICIAL-SENSTIVE [COMMERCIAL] classification.

+All [Personal Data](https://ico.org.uk/for-organisations/guide-to-data-protection/guide-to-the-general-data-protection-regulation-gdpr/key-definitions/what-is-personal-data/) under the GDPR, that is not [Special Category Personal Data](https://ico.org.uk/for-organisations/guide-to-data-protection/guide-to-the-general-data-protection-regulation-gdpr/lawful-basis-for-processing/special-category-data/) is Tier 2.
+Note that pseudonymised data is Personal Data under the GDPR.
+While anonymised data is not considered Personal Data under the GDPR, in practice it is extremely difficult (if not impossible) to guarantee that data is truly anonymous.
+Therefore, unless we are absolutely confident in the anonymisation process, we consider all data related to living individuals as Personal Data under the GDPR.

 ### Tier 3

 Tier 3 Environments are used to handle, combine or generate personal data, excluding personal data where there is a risk that disclosure might pose a substantial threat to the personal safety, health or security of the data subjects (which would be Tier 4).